Repelling enemy counterattacks, Ukrainian losses: situation in Kursk Region

-MOSCOW, October 21. /TASS/.
-The Ukrainian armed forces have lost more than 260 servicemen, as well as two tanks over the past day in the Kursk area, the Russian Defense Ministry reported.
+MOSCOW, October 24. /TASS/.
+The Ukrainian armed forces have lost up to 280 servicemen, as well as nine armored vehicles over the past day in the Kursk area, the Russian Defense Ministry reported.

 TASS has gathered the key news about the unfolding situation.